universal-ctags/ctags/docs/optlib.rst

 	#
 	...

 "GPL version 2 or later version" is needed here.
-Option file is not linked to ``ctags`` command.
-However, I have a plan to write a translator which generates *.c* file from a given option file.
-As the result the *.c* file is built into ``ctags`` command.
-In such a case "GPL version 2 or later version" may be required.
+The Option library is not linked to ``ctags`` command.
+However, I have written a translator which generates *.c* file from a given option file.
+Said translator is called ``optlib2c`` and can be found in ``misc/optlib2c`` from the source tree.
+As result the *.c* file is built into ``ctags`` command.
+In such a case "GPL version 2 or later version" is be required.

 *Units* test cases
 ......................................................................